 Trust me; it’s exciting traveling, especially going abroad to a new place.
 Still, instead of being happy and bushy-tailed, you’ll be miserable if you don’t get a good rest before arrival.
 Sleep masks are essential; they keep the light out of your eyes, whether the windows or bright monitors are used for shows and movies.

-It’s essential to get a sleep mask that doesn’t bother your skin.
-I prefer cotton masks because I have very oily skin, and they hold up to frequent washes.
-However, S has dry skin and likes the smoothness and silkiness of silk masks.
+It’s essential to get an eye mask that doesn’t bother your skin.
+I prefer cotton sleep masks because I have very oily skin, and they hold up to frequent washes.
+However, S has dry skin and likes the smoothness and silkiness of silk eye masks.
 Whatever you choose, make sure to have a holder for it to stay clean!

 After going through so many, we used to get our masks at random spots like Marshalls, TJ Maxx, and Ross.
 We decided to try out an online sleep mask and were pleasantly surprised.

 When surviving a long flight, the last thing you want is to be blinded by the scorching sun because your neighbor insists on leaving the window viewer open.
 We experienced this on a long flight, and gosh, we were angry at the end because we could not sleep due to how bright it was.

 Learning our lesson, we bought a cheap one at the duty store at the airport, but it lasted four flights and four washes before being destroyed in the washing machine.
 This is why we emphasize quality is more important than price.

 Do yourself a favor and invest in a good sleep mask, and it will last you a long time!
 We like the Mavogel because it is a high-quality product with reviews to back it up.
 It prioritizes sensibility and comfort while also keeping in mind quality matters.

 For example, this one has an adjustable band that helps it retain its shape longer than pure elastic bands.

 9. Dont Forget to bring a Lightweight Blanket for long flights